-We incurred the following fees from Deloitte & Touche LLP for the audit of the consolidated financial statements and for other services provided during the years ended December 31, 2020 and 2019.
+We incurred the following fees from Deloitte & Touche LLP for the audit of the consolidated financial statements and for other services provided during the years ended December 31, 2021 and 2020.

-2020 2019
+2021 2020

-Audit fees(1) \$ 813,000 \$ 550,500
+Audit fees (1) \$ 883,000 \$ 813,000

-Audit-related fees
+Audit-related fees -

-Tax fees
+Tax fees (2) 100,000

-All other fees
+All other fees -

-Total fees \$ 813,000 \$ 550,500
+Total fees \$ 983,000 \$ 813,000

-(1) Audit fees consist of fees billed for professional services by Deloitte & Touche LLP for audit and quarterly review of our consolidated financial statements and, in 2020, review of the registration statement on Form S-3 and, in 2019, audit fees include review of the registration statements on Form S-3 for our shelf and resale registrations, and related services that are normally provided in connection with statutory and regulatory filings or engagements.
+(1) Audit fees consist of fees billed for professional services by Deloitte & Touche LLP for audit and quarterly review of our consolidated financial statements and related services that are normally provided in connection with statutory and regulatory filings or engagements, including registration statements and follow-on offerings.